-I bring a lot of props to my gigs (lights, backdrops and even a bar table and bar stool) too because I believe in creating the most authentic vibe I can create and the atmosphere of the "Lounge" jazz club feel of what I do.
+I bring a lot of props to my gigs too (lights, backdrops and even a bar table and bar stool) because I believe in creating the most authentic vibe possible and the atmosphere of the 'Lounge' jazz club.
 I have a bottle of Jack Daniels in honour of Frank Sinatra on display at every gig I do.
-The bottle stays unopened and I drink Apple Juice and Coca Cola only so please don't buy me a drink if you see me (unless it's a nice cup of coffee) because I'm all catered for.
+The bottle stays unopened and I drink Apple Juice and Coca Cola only, so please don't buy me a drink if you see me (unless it's a nice cup of coffee) because I'm all catered for.

 I have been working as a professional full time singer since 2001 - so about sixteen years although I have been singing publicly (and privately!) since I was eighteen years old.
-The best gigs I have done include working at London's Savoy Hotel where I performed with The Enigma Orchestra (32 piece) which I sold out three years running with my Christmas Concert "An Evening With Frank Sinatra".
-I sold all the tickets and arranged and event managed the whole thing from start to finish.
+The best gigs I have done include London's Savoy Hotel where I performed with The Enigma Orchestra (32 piece) which I sold out three years running for my Christmas Concert Special 'An Evening With Frank Sinatra'.
+I sold all the tickets and arranged and event-managed the whole thing from start to finish.
 It was absolutely exhausting but great fun!